awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 ## Submitting your product request<a name="submitting-your-listing"></a>

 Use the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/) to submit your product\.
 On the **Assets** tab, choose **File Upload**\.
 Upload any files you want to submit and enter a brief description\.
-After we receive your template and metadata, we start processing your product request\.
-Allow three to five weeks for the following:
+Allow three to five weeks for request processing, including:
 + Review of the AWS CloudFormation template, AMI, and metadata for the AMI and AWS CloudFormation template
 + Publication of your AWS CloudFormation template to AWS Marketplace products